MicrosoftDocs/microsoft-365-docs/microsoft-365/bookings/reporting-info.md

 # Reporting info for Bookings

 You can now see a 4-month view of your Bookings calendar in a TSV file.
-The TSV file will show you 4-months of data, but you can see select different 4-month periods over the course of your subscription.
-For example, you can go back 4 years in 4-month increments if you’ve had Bookings for that long.
+The TSV file will show you 4-months of data, but you can select different 4-month periods over the course of a year.

 This appointment level information can be used to visualize the customer activity around your Bookings calendar.
 TSV files are tab separated value files.
 You can view or edit a file like this with any text editor or spreadsheet program, such as Excel.